ubaldot/vim-replica/README.md

 highlighting by setting |g:replica_enable_highlight| to false.

-*Q.* Is it possible to copy from a REPL to a buffer?
+*Q.* Is it possible to copy from the REPL to a buffer?

 *A.* Yes!
 If you <c-w>N in your REPL, then it becomes just an ordinary buffer.
 There you can yank everything you want.